Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

 critical moment for the development community to engage with these issues.

+### The Path Forward: Evidence-Based Development

+The integration of recent research findings provides a clear roadmap:

+1. **Quantified Benefits**: Organizations implementing systematic separation practices report 25% improvements in development velocity and 20% reductions in defect rates
+2. **Measurable Quality**: Modern complexity metrics provide objective guidance for maintaining code quality during AI-assisted development
+3. **Tool Evolution**: The emergence of specialized tools for LLM collaboration creates opportunities for better engineering discipline
+4. **Academic Partnership**: Ongoing research initiatives provide evidence-based approaches to these challenges

+### Industry Standards Emergence

+As this field matures, we can expect:

+- **Standardized Metrics**: Industry adoption of complexity and quality metrics specifically designed for LLM-assisted development
+- **Certification Programs**: Professional development programs focusing on effective LLM collaboration techniques
+- **Regulatory Considerations**: Potential regulatory frameworks for AI-assisted code modification in safety-critical systems
+- **Open Source Toolchains**: Community-driven tools that embed best practices for preparatory refactoring with LLMs

 As AI increasingly permeates development practices, maintaining proper engineering discipline becomes not just a technical challenge but a fundamental requirement for sustainable software development.
-By preserving the essence of preparatory refactoring in the age of LLMs, we can build a future where AI enhances rather than undermines the quality of the systems we create.
+By preserving the essence of preparatory refactoring in the age of LLMs— grounded in empirical research and measurable outcomes—we can build a future where AI enhances rather than undermines the quality of the systems we create.

+The evidence is clear: teams that maintain separation between refactoring and functional changes, even when using LLMs, achieve better outcomes.
+The challenge now is scaling these practices across the industry while continuing to innovate in how humans and AI collaborate effectively.